 According to the Olsen study of 2002, nearly forty percent of men using five percent minoxidil and about twenty two percent of men using minoxidil can achieve the goal of moderate to dense regrowth of hair.
 The same study mentions when minoxidil is used twice a day, a five percent topical solution of minoxidil can show quick results in men.
 That said, women should not use minoxidil in its topical foam.

 Minoxidil uses can show its efficacy as soon as four months, but it can take several months to show any visible results in some cases.
 In some cases, minoxidil uses may result in more hair loss when beginning with the medication.
 This condition is called minoxidil shedding, which many consider as one of the side effects of minoxidil.
 However, there is nothing to fear in this situation as it is believed that minoxidil shifts the phase of your hair follicles which may lead to some shedding.

 Before deciding on using minoxidil for hair growth, you must know about the side effects of minoxidil.
 No doubt it might help you in treating hair loss, but it is not free of side effects.
 The medication usually comes with patient instructions, and you need to read the instructions carefully before proceeding.
 It is highly recommended not to use the drug more than is directed by the doctor.

-Be cautious that minoxidil should not contact any other part of the body except for its prescribed area.
+Be cautious that minoxidil uses should not contact any other part of the body except for its prescribed area.
 If it comes in contact with any other body parts, it will only increase the chance of getting absorbed by the body more, and this may affect the blood vessels and the heart and other related side effects of minoxidil.
 Also, make sure not to use any other products on the same skin area where you have applied minoxidil.